paluigi/sdmx/doc/roadmap.rst

   - Observation association with GroupKeys is determined by comparing the Observation key with the GroupKey.
     In order to have a complete list of all Observations associated with a GroupKey, at least the dimension of each Observation would need to be parsed immediately.

-  - In pandasdmx.sdmxml.reader, references are determined to be internal or external by checking against an _index of already-parsed objects.
+  - In sdmx.sdmxml.reader, references are determined to be internal or external by checking against an _index of already-parsed objects.
     This index would need to represent existing-but-not-parsed objects.

 - Parallelize parsing, e.g. at the level of Series or other mostly-separate collections of objects.